gaycoderprincess/FlatOut2MenuMap/README.md

 - Plop the files into your game folder, edit `FlatOut2MenuMap_gcp.toml` to change the options to your liking.
 - Enjoy, nya~ :3

-## Notes

-- This plugin isn't enough for a usable menu map on its own!
-The game scripts need to be configured to move the car and camera positions accordingly!

 ## LUA functions

 For developers, here are the new LUA functions to move the camera and vehicle: